 This article was written by team member Fox Piacenti.

-edX.com opened in 2012 as a massive online learning destination with free courses that anyone could enjoy.
-Today, edX tracks hundreds of thousands of learners.
-When Open edX was released in 2013, the need to serve such large classrooms drove its features.
+The edX.org website opened in 2012 as a massive online learning destination with free courses that anyone could enjoy.
+Today, edX® tracks hundreds of thousands of learners.
+When the Open edX platform was released in 2013, the need to serve large audiences drove its features.

 A system oriented around such large course sizes needed to manage grades in a consistent, predictable way.
-With little intervention, the system handled scoring.
+With little intervention, the system successfully handled scoring.
 As time has gone on, the cost of running an instance has gone down.
-You can now start your own LMS within a couple of hours.
+Thankfully, you can now start your own LMS within a couple of hours.
 Online learning has proven itself, and continues to grow, demanding more versatility.

 To keep grading simple, edX problems score automatically via course components.
 You answer a question right, and you get the points.
 Answer it wrong, and you don’t.
 This works great for massive courses– but it’s less helpful for smaller ones, or ones that offer more direct advisement.
 Instructors need the ability to override grades based on circumstances.
 Extra credit, technology issues, and personal assessments are all examples of when changing a grade is helpful.